tablexi/nucore-open/README.md

     rake demo:seed
     ```

-6. Start your server
+6. Configure your file storage

+    By default, files are stored on the local filesystem.
+If you wish to use
+    Amazon's S3 instead, create a local settings override file such as
+    `config/settings/development.local.yml` or `config/settings/production.local.yml`
+    and include the following, substituting your AWS settings:

     ```
+    paperclip:
+      storage: fog
+      fog_credentials:
+        provider: AWS
+        aws_access_key_id: YOUR_S3_KEY_GOES_HERE
+        aws_secret_access_key: YOUR_S3_SECRET_KEY_GOES_HERE
+      fog_directory: YOUR_S3_BUCKET_NAME_GOES_HERE
+    ```

+7. Start your server

+    ```
     bin/rails s
     ```

-7. Log in
+8. Log in

     Visit http://localhost:3000